 You can easily update the look of the cabinets and doors in your home by installing new hardware.
 “It will add a visual appeal and make your house look unique,” Pickens said.
 If you buy quality hardware, it should last 20 years or longer.
 In fact, Pickens said he has found vintage metal doorknobs and cabinet pulls that are 100 years old.

-High-end cabinet handles cost $15 to $20 a piece, and an average kitchen requires 25 handles for drawers and cabinets, according to home maintenance and repair company Mr. Handyman.
-So the cost of installing new, quality hardware could range from $375 to $500.
+High-end cabinet handles cost about $15 to $20 a piece, and an average kitchen requires 25 handles for drawers and cabinets, according to home maintenance and repair company Mr. Handyman.
+So the cost of installing new, quality hardware could range from approximately $375 to $500.